Simple Image Access v2 Queries

 Query Constraints

-An SIA v2 query returns a VOTable of images satisfying any number of constraints.
+An SIA v2 query returns a table of files satisfying any number of constraints.
 By default, queries return results from all datasets.
 IRSA's SIA v2 holdings contain almost a billion records, so searches without constraints will time out.
 Common constraints are spatial (using the POS keyword), dataset (using the COLLECTION keyword), and/or calibration level (using the CALIB keyword) which we describe below.
 In addition, the type of output can be specified with the RESPONSEFORMAT keyword, and the number of rows can be limited with the MAXREC keyword.
 The complete list of parameters supported by IRSA's SIA v2 implementation is

 Examples: